 Similarly, sleeping on your side with a pillow that is too high or too low can cause problems with the soft tissues that can effect, muscles, ligaments and nerves and blood flow.
 For example, with sustained stretching of the muscles while sleeping, in order to prevent instability in the spine, the muscles must work harder and they become fatigued.
 This can lead to loss of strength in the muscle and make spinal instability more likely which can have negative effects on the deeper tissues like the discs between the neck bones.

-In general, you are not completely still while sleeping for the whole night as your body changes positions, however, it does not take long for the negative effects of poor sleeping posture to effect problems with neck pain & sleeping.
+In general, you are not completely still for the whole night as your body changes positions, however, it does not take long for the negative effects of poor sleep posture to effect problems with neck pain.
 You must also keep in mind that certain medications will allow the body to remain in one position longer and some conditions like having a draft from a window or ceiling fan on your neck can cause the muscles to tighten more quickly and of a greater intensity while you sleep.

-Use of special therapeutic pillows like the can help keep your neck in the proper position while sleeping.
+Use of special therapeutic pillows can help keep your neck in the proper position while sleeping.
 These types of pillows have separate areas for back and side sleeping that are aligned to your size and often come in different height levels which you can measure for a good fit.
-The plus is the best alignment in each sleeping position, while the negative is you have to move from position to position purposefully.
+The plus is the best alignment in each laying on your back and side positions, while the negative is you have to move from position to position purposefully.

-To sleep effectively with these types of pillow, you should be able to change positions consciously.
+To sleep effectively with these types of pillows, you should be able to change positions consciously.
 If you can do this, it can be a solution in seeking pillows to help neck pain.

-Taking some basic precautions while sleeping can help.
+Taking some basic precautions can help.
 Make sure there is no cold draft on your neck and help maintain good posture while you sleep by using ergonomically designed neck pillows.